Article by Peter Stuart and Sam Winebaum

 Outsole

 Sam: The outsole at first glance had me concerned.
 The rear circle pattern of high abrasion firm rubber, reminding me of a court shoe, and with no heel decoupling.
 The full coverage and relative stiffness had me thinking the experience would be rough and firm at the heel and also not very smooth transitioning.
 The front rubber is 1:1 blown rubber and in combination with the lug design has the shoe flowing very smoothly indeed.
 The soft front rubber is already showing some wear of the highlight nubs but I am thrilled UA combined a nice stable firm heel outsole with softer easier transitioning front rubber.
+Shoes in this price class, sometimes with cross training and lifestyle side pretensions often use very firm rubber all over or don’t segment effectively, or focus on a rigid midfoot stabilizing outsole area leading to stiff, firm rides.
+In the Sonic, the midfoot outsole midsole combination, often an area where I find things to soft or to firm impeding transitions at varied paces, is particularly well executed with smooth and relatively soft, so I don't see exactly “explosive” transitions at any pace but fine easy ones..

 Peter: The outsole and a layer of Charged Foam sit below the Olefin insert.
-The effect is of a full-contact outsole .
+The effect is of a full-contact outsole.
 Grip is good, transition is smooth and flex is perfect.
 There’s a little bit of wear on the forefoot sections of rubber at this point, but it appears that there is plenty of rubber to go through there.
 I don’t expect any significant wear issues with these.

 Ride